Last Updated on

 Mini Aussiedoodles (also known as the Mini Aussie Poo) are designer dog breeds that have become popular within the last few years.
 The Mini Aussiedoodle is essentially a miniature version of the Aussiedoodle.

 To breed an Aussiedoodle, you will need to mate an Australian Shepherd with a Poodle.
-Hence to breed a Mini Aussiedoodle, you will need to choose a Miniature Australian Shepherd with a Miniature Poodle.
+Hence to breed a Mini Aussiedoodle, you will need to choose a Miniature Australian Shepherd with a Mini Poodle.

 As the Poodle is a non-shedding dog breed, you can expect the Miniature Aussiedoodle to likely be low-shedding and hypoallergenic as well.
 However, since Australian Shepherds are a shedding dog, there is still a chance your Aussiedoodle will shed.